 It wasn't without its challenges.
 Schools, universities, and businesses had to shift to a completely online operation, and even future doctors, engenders and lawyers were forced to learn almost exclusively online.

 Before the PandemicOnline learning platforms were popular even before the lockdown forced physical classrooms to close up, and its demand has only increased since.
 Technology to facilitate online classes and exams already existed thanks to the rapid developments in technology and they are regularly presented in different news portals.

-Since the pandemic struck the world, university and college students from all over have had to learn online.
+Since the pandemic struck the world, students from all over have had to learn online.
 Today, there are platforms like Lecturio that help future doctors prepare for their competitive exams.
 And even online learning platform for early childhood education like ICANDO, a game-based learning app for kids.

 For example, you can learn more about USMLE prep just by clicking a few buttons, and even get started preparing yourself for professional exams completely online.
 This is something that wasn't possible pre-pandemic.

 A Lack of TrainingThe near-instant shift from in-person to online classes all over wasn't without its problems.
 Students and teachers both struggled to overcome the challenges presented by online learning, and it was sometimes at the cost of the quality of education being provided.

 Not to mention the challenges faced by students who didn't have access to the internet or the financial privilege to afford the technology needed to be able to study online.
 A simple glitch in the computer or a misclick can end up ruining a whole examination, and carrying the exams out themselves has been a challenge.